fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 #### Channel Read Receipts

-Another table for the *last time a particular user has read a channel* (this table will be updated whenever a user opens a channel).
+Another table will store the *last time a user read a channel*.\
+We will update this table whenever a user opens a channel.

 | id: *UUID* | orgId: *UUID* | channelId: *UUID* | userId: *UUID* | lastSeen: *timestamp* |
 | ---------- | ------------- | ----------------- | -------------- | --------------------- |